 3.2.3.2 Data Quality Due to High Background

 Data can be lost (or overwhelmed) because of occasional episodes of very high background.
 If the principal target was a point source and the background is ≥ 10 times nominal for ≥ 50% of the observation, the target may be observed again for a period of time equal to the amount of time lost due to the high background.
 If the target is extended and the background increase is ≥ 5 times nominal for ≥ 50% of the observation, then another observation may be scheduled to replace the amount of time lost due to the high background.
 We realize that application of these limits is somewhat arbitrary.
 The intent is to only schedule additional observations if the scientific objectives were not achieved due to the high background.
-If “space weather” causes only some deterioration in data quality, the observation is considered complete.
+If “space weather” only causes some deterioration in data quality, the observation is considered complete.

 Although the CXC monitors space weather, there is no real-time contact with the Chandra X-ray Observatory so high background periods cannot be avoided.
 Ultimately, it is the observer’s responsibility to determine if the data require another observation according to the criteria above.
 An application for an additional amount of time on target should be made to the CXC Director.
 Providing a plot of the background counting rate vs. time and a short table with the integration time at different background levels is required.